minetest-monitoring/monitoring/readme.md

 ## Builtin metrics for mods
 If installed, these metrics get exported too:

+Technic:
-* Technic (switching station: counter and histogram, quarry digs)
+* Switching station: counter and histogram
+* Machine timeout check: counter and histogram
+* Quarry: number of digs as counter

 ## Usage in mods